 We are not able to provide access to commercial film streaming sites like Netflix or Hulu (and so on) as these sites do not sell licenses to libraries or institutions.
 The site JustWatch.com provides information on commercial streaming options for films and television shows, which can help you identify low-cost options where possible.

 If you have a public library card/account*, you may be able to stream films through that library account.
 Contact that library directly to see what your access options are.

-As we move to online instruction for the summer (and possibly for the fall), it's important to keep in mind that there are legal issues involved in distributing course information online.
+As we continue with online instruction, it's important to keep in mind that there are legal issues involved in distributing course information online.
 (As you may know, GSU is still involved in a lawsuit begun in 2008 regarding this very subject!).

 Helpful guides from the Library:

 Electronically available through the Library: Link directly to the article rather than uploading the PDF directly.
 This is the easiest and legally safest way to include an electronic article in iCollege.

 To do this: Locate the article in a database, then look for a permanent URL (look for language like "persistent" or "permalink" or "stable" URL).
 The URL in the main address bar is a temporary URL that will NOT link students to the article: the "permanent" URL is the one that will do that!

 Before you post a PDF directly to iCollege, read the USG Copyright Policy thoroughly and use the USG Fair Use Checklist as a tool to help you determine if your use of the item for the course is considered fair use.
 Save a copy of the completed USG Fair Use Checklist for your record and consider including a statement somewhere in iCollege to the effect that you have assessed that your sharing of this copyrighted material falls within fair use guidelines.